 It is the responsibility of the nursery manager to ensure that all staff working six hours or more take a break of 30mins.
-Staff are expected to coordinate with colleagues in the same room to arrange breaks efficiently.
+Staff are expected to coordinate with colleagues in the same room to arrange breaks efficiently and to maintain staff:child ratios.